The future of Tedford Housing.

 An integrated and expanded approach.

-To meet the growing needs in our community, we are moving forward with plans to build a facility that combines adequate shelter beds with key onsite community resources.
+To meet the growing needs in our community, Tedford Housing’s current plans are to build a facility that combines adequate shelter beds with key onsite community resources.
 A comprehensive approach will result in the reduced risk of homelessness in the Brunswick area community, a faster return to housing stability for youth, adults and families, healthier households and increased self-sufficiency.

-Frequently Asked Questions About The Center at Tedford Place
+Frequently Asked Questions About Tedford Housing Resource Center

 What is Tedford Housing’s mission and purpose?